aws/aws-cdk/CONTRIBUTING.md

 ### Step 5: Pull Request

-* Push to a GitHub fork or to a branch (naming convention: `<user>/<feature-bug-name>`).
+* Push to a GitHub fork.
+  * CDK core members can push to a branch on the AWS CDK repo (naming convention: `<user>/<feature-bug-name>`).
 * Submit a Pull Request on GitHub.
 A reviewer will later be assigned by the maintainers.
-* Please follow the PR checklist written below.
-We trust our contributors to self-check, and this helps that process!
-* Discuss review comments and iterate until you get at least one “Approve”.
+* Discuss review comments and iterate until you get at least one "Approve".
 When iterating, push new commits to the same branch.
 Usually all these are going to be squashed when you merge to master.
 The commit messages should be hints for you when you finalize your merge commit message.
 * Make sure to update the PR title/description if things change.
 The PR title/description are going to be used as the commit title/message and will appear in the CHANGELOG, so maintain them all the way throughout the process.

 ### Step 6: Merge

 * Make sure your PR builds successfully (we have CodeBuild setup to automatically build all PRs).
-* Once approved and tested, a maintainer will squash-merge to master and will use your PR title/description as the commit message.
+* Once approved and tested, one of our bots will squash-merge to master and will use your PR title/description as the commit message.

 ## Breaking Changes